CRCHD Diversity Training

 CURE offers training opportunities for qualified underrepresented individuals across the academic continuum starting with high school students and continuing through independent cancer researchers.
 CURE also offers full funding to protect research time, incorporates mentoring relationships with advanced researchers, and includes valuable networking opportunities.

-iCURE will bring undergraduate students, post-baccalaureate and post-masters individuals, graduate students, and postdoctoral fellows into the NCI research community and support mentored research experiences. iCURE particularly encourages the participation of individuals from underrepresented populations, and aims to further NCI’s interest in diversity.
+iCURE brings undergraduate students, post-baccalaureate and post-masters individuals, graduate students, and postdoctoral fellows into the NCI research community and support mentored research experiences. iCURE particularly encourages the participation of individuals from underrepresented populations, and aims to further NCI’s interest in diversity.

 PACHE helps expand high-level training opportunities available to CURE trainees by fostering partnerships between NCI-designated Cancer Centers and academic institutions serving underserved health disparity populations and underrepresented students.
 PACHE training awards for CURE trainees are available through the PACHE institutions.

 Individuals from racial and ethnic groups are underrepresented in cancer-related biomedical, behavioral, clinical, or social science research.

 Individuals from racial and ethnic groups can be identified as “underrepresented” by the institution they are attending.
 To be eligible for CRCHD-sponsored training opportunities, students must also meet the eligibility requirements for the training programs to which they are applying.

 - Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities.